Profile

 1. How does your state disburse child support payments to foreign reciprocating and Hague Convention countries when your state is the responding state in a case?

 Payments may be made by check.
 California (CA) will transfer payments to the requesting foreign countries Central Authorities or designated responsible agency or creditor by Check or Warrant.
 If the creditor has a bank account in the United States, California will provide direct deposit/EFT payments in the United States bank account for the specific creditor.
+California (CA) has also partnered with the OCSS Central Authority Payment (CAP) service which allows for the processing of electronic payments with the Central Authorities that are also participating in this program.
+Payments can also be made via International EFT (IAT) to both Central Authorities and persons ordered to receive support (PRS).
 Payments can also be made via International EFT (IAT) to both Central Authorities and persons ordered to receive support (PRS).

 2. What actions does your state take to reduce the costs and fees associated with international payment processing?

 All payments are processed through a designated authority.
-To avoid postage cost, electronic payment processing via IAT is encouraged in countries service by SDU partnered banks.
-To get the best transaction rate, payments to all Single Euro Payment Area (SEPA) countries are made through a separate account in London set up by the SDU.
+To avoid postage cost, electronic payment processing via IAT is encouraged in countries service by SDU partnered banks, as well as; participation in the OCSS Central Authority Payment (CAP) service as an additional option for processing electronic payments.
+To get the best transaction rate, when transmitting via IAT, payments to all Single Euro Payment Area (SEPA) countries are made through a separate account in London set up by the SDU.

 3. Does your state accept electronic payments from foreign reciprocating or Hague Convention countries in international cases?
 If so, provide payment instructions.

 Yes.
 California is actively working with both Central Authorities and persons ordered to receive support (PRS) who have international bank accounts to both disburse and collect payments (collections only available for central authorities) electronically.
 For Disbursement: California has created a separate EFT enrollment form for both Central Authorities as well as PRS which captures additional PRS and banking information needed for IAT.
-For Collections: California has created an IAT guide for Central Authorities on how to disburse payments to California.
+California (CA) also participates in the OCSS Central Authority Payment (CAP) service which allows for electronic payment processing as well for participating countries For Collections: California has created an IAT guide for Central Authorities on how to disburse payments to California.

 21. Tribal Non IV-D